 Marketing your business on Yelp is both simple and effective:

-Like we mentioned in the beginning, every business in every industry needs to actively manage their online reputation.
+As we mentioned in the beginning, every business in every industry needs to actively manage its online reputation.

 According to Yelp, 140 users navigate the platform monthly.